 A box is comprised of four double crochet’s.

 I highly recommend weaving in your ends as you go.
 It will be easier to access the spots while you are near them.
-While there technically isn’t a right or wrong side with corner to corner as it is worked turned the whole time, I still view it as odd rows being the right side, and even rows being the wrong side.
-I suggest using a smaller crochet hook to bring all of your ends to the wrong side, and weave in on this side only.
-Also by weaving in one end (of the two from doubling your strands) at a time, and the second in a different spot, you eliminate extra bulk.
+While there technically isn’t a right or wrong side with corner to corner as it is worked turned the whole time, you’ll still want to designate a wrong side to bring all your ends to and weave in.
+To eliminate extra bulk, you can weave in one end (of the two from doubling your strands) at a time, and the second in a different spot.

 Chain 6.
 DC into the 4th chain, and into each of the next 2.
 (1 Box)